shan-emacs/emacs-packages-mirrors/melpa/doom-modeline-readme.txt

 - An indicator for buffer position which is compatible with nyan-mode
 - An indicator for party parrot
 - An indicator for PDF page number with pdf-tools
+- An indicator for markdown/org preivews with grip
 - An indicator for battery status with fancy-battery
 - Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with projectile and project